bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PassengerThroughput_0bZXuIvtrB3QZWBy_YgRO2/Documentation.md

-Indicate the throughput of the passengers of the turnstile.
+Indicate the throughput of passengers for the turnstile.